UBC-DSCI/introduction-to-datascience-python/source/inference.md

 :name: fig:11-bootstrapping-six-bootstrap-samples
 :figclass: caption-hack

-Histograms of first six replicates of bootstrap samples.
+Histograms of the first six replicates of the bootstrap samples.
 ```

 +++